-No vibration reduction is available on older Nikon lenses.
-The increased image magnification of a 2x teleconverter coupled with the long 600mm lens amplifies the slightest camera movement and causes image blurring.
+No vibration reduction was available on older Nikon lenses.
+The increased image magnification of the 2x TC-300 teleconverter coupled with the 600mm lens amplifies the slightest camera movement and causes image blurring.

 A Gitzo GT5533L Systematic Series 5 Carbon Fiber Tripod (Long) was used in combination with a WH-200 Wimberley gimbal head to hold the lens steady enough to eliminate camera shake.
 The WH-200 Wimberley gimbal head which has a 100 lbs load capacity weighs 3.15 lbs.
 My Nikon D850 camera weighs 2.2 lbs.
 Therefore the total tripod load is around 32.22 lbs.